lupyuen/lupyuen.github.io/src/wisgate.md

 [__Watch the video on YouTube__](https://youtu.be/xdyi6XCo8Z8)

+# LoRaWAN Security

+I'm no Security Expert...
+But lemme attempt to explain the high-level bits of LoRaWAN Security to the best of my understanding 🙏

-# LoRaWAN Join Network Request
+## Join Network Request

 TODO

+Let's start by looking at the __Join Network Request__ transmitted by our LoRaWAN Device (WisBlock) to our LoRaWAN Gateway (WisGate).
+And understand why it's secure.

 WisBlock transmits this LoRaWAN Packet to WisGate when requesting to join the LoRaWAN network...